adamggibbs/slide-puzzle-solver/README.md

   - Runnable task for parallel tree solver
   - Used in Solver.parallelTreeSolve as its parallel task
   - Takes in a puzzle and runs sequential solve with the given puzzle as the initial puzzle
   - Either sets found solution as the global solved puzzle or thread is interrupted and it does nothing

+#### ParallelPruneSequentialTask.java
+  - Runnable task for parallel pruning tree solver
+  - Used in Solver.parallelPruneTreeSolve as its parallel task
+  - Takes in a puzzle and runs sequential solve with the given puzzle as the initial puzzle
+  - Keeps a hash set that stores puzzles that have already been checked so they don't get checked again
+  - Either sets found solution as the global solved puzzle or thread is interrupted and it does nothing

 #### Main.java